8th November 2022

 Can I get braces on the NHS?

 Our private dental practice offers patients of all ages a high-quality treatment delivered by specialists with years of experience.
-While the NHS can offer braces, they might not be the right choice for your child, and some types aren’t available.
-NHS treatment can also often come with waiting lists and other problems, so having your braces privately could actually speed up treatment.
+While the NHS can offer braces, they might not be the right choice for your child, and some aren’t available.
+NHS treatment can come with waiting lists and other problems, so having your braces privately could actually speed up treatment.
 If you want to enquire about our braces, just speak to our experts today.